XiaotaoChen/model-quantization/doc/classification.md

 # python 3 is required
 pip install -r requirement.txt
 ```
-For the version of Pytorch, the quantization project for classification task has no stricted requirement.
-Version above `Torch 1.0` should all work fine.
-However, seems the [detection](./detection.md) project requires a higher version pytorch.
-They currently require `Torch 1.4`+.
-Besides, for the `detectron2` project, it requires the CUDA version on the machine is the same with the one compling the pytorch.
+The quantization for classification task requires the pytorch version `1.3` or higher version.
+However, other tasks such as detection and segmentation require a higher version pytorch. `detectron2` currently require `Torch 1.4`+.
+Besides, the CUDA version on the machine is advised to keep same with the one compiling the pytorch.

-3. Install Nvidia Image preprocess packages and mix precision training packages (optional, highy recommend)
+3. Install Nvidia Image pre-process packages and mix precision training packages (optional, highly recommend)

 [Nvidia Dali](https://github.com/NVIDIA/DALI)